-Not only does your air conditioner help you to stay comfortable, it’s also a health necessity when we’re here in the extreme temperatures of summer.
-Unfortunately, when the chilly air stops blowing or your AC won’t start up at all, you’re not in a position to call around for a few days.
+Not only does your air conditioner make you comfortable, it’s also a health necessity when we’re here in the extreme temperatures of summer.
+For that reason, when the chilly air stops blowing or the system won’t start up at all, you’re not in a position to shop around for several days.

-When your air conditioner dies in the middle of the summer, you might not have time to shop around for competing quotes or research what you can expect to pay.
-Not being sure how much it may cost when the AC service tech knocks on your door can be scary, so we’re here to provide several price ranges on some standard services so you won’t be alarmed when Bob Brown Service Experts comes to get you up and running again.
+When your air conditioner goes out in the middle of the summer, you might not have time to shop around for different quotes or research average costs.
+Not being sure how much you can expect to pay when the air conditioning service tech knocks on your door can be scary, so we’re here to provide several price ranges on some standard services so you won’t be alarmed when Bob Brown Service Experts comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300